defencedigital/moduk-service-manual/src/get-in-touch/index.md

 layout: "layouts/landing.njk"
 title: "Get in touch"
 description: "Anyone working in Defence can suggest content for the Defence Service Manual.
 Find out how to add or update content."
+lead: "If you have a question or suggestion, contact the Defence Service Manual team."
 ---

-# Get in touch

-If you have a question or suggestion, contact the Defence Service Manual team. {.govuk-body-l}

 ## Slack